 Saxenda is an established weight-loss GLP-1 medication that can help reduce appetite and body weight, but it may also cause serious and persistent side effects in some patients.
 While many tolerate the drug, others report long-term or life-altering injuries.

-If you experienced severe complications after using Saxenda, medical and legal review may be appropriate.
+If you experienced severe complications after using Saxenda, medical and legal review may be appropriate to see if you qualify for a Saxenda lawsuit.